Contact

-and human rights
+Business ethics and human rights

 The nonfinancial aspects of corporate governance, compliance, particularly combating corruption and bribery, antitrust law and respect for human rights are outlined below.
-All of the above points have responsibility and risk minimization in common.
+All of the aforementioned points have responsibility and risk minimization in common.

 As a global enterprise with a 140-year history, Vossloh has a social responsibility toward its customers, employees, partners, investors and the public.
 From this responsibility, Vossloh derives the requirement that the company and its employees adhere to the laws as applicable, respect basic ethical values and act in an exemplary fashion at all times and in all scenarios.
 This requirement is set out in writing in the Vossloh Code of Conduct.
-The Code of Conduct, which all employees sign when they join the company, is designed to help them live up to this responsibility.
+The Code of Conduct, which all employees sign when they join the company, is designed to help them living up to this responsibility.

 Good corporate governance